rwhitworth/one-hour-projects/README.md

 * php detect similar JPEG images
 * autoit automate Windows software
 * powershell to use .net classes to encrypt/decrypt, or compress, or maybe an md5sum for Windows
-* C to read bowling scores (per frame) from a text file and compute final score
 * C handle command-line options (no cheating with getopt or whatnot)
 * C# screensaver, starting with teh time-server codebase
 * C# charting, using Microsoft's solution perhaps?